POLYVIEW-3D Tutorial

 (Default option)

-Orient and center structure Zoom in the pocket
+Orient the structure Center and Zoom in the pocket

 Click on respective image to see options used for its rendering.